product-price-tracker/product-price-tracker/README.md

     predict both the minimum and maximum prices and when they will occur within this time period.

+predictSequence:
+ The purpose of this script is to make a single prediction of the sequence of next prices.
+Doing this, we create a sequence of predicted prices for the next n days in the future, and can use this prediction to predict both the minimum and maximum prices and when they will occur within this time period.
+   Outputs prediction and MSE.

 ratePrice:
 	For the ASIN input, this function calculated a historical average price, and returns a rating of the current price in reference to the historical